-INTRODUCTION TO PSYCHOLOGY 100

-Introduction to scientific study of behavior, survey of physiological basis of behavior, sensation and perception, development, learning and cognition, personality, social interaction and other selected topics.

-105 PROFESSIONAL AND CAREER ISSUES IN PSYCHOLOGY Corequisite: 3750:100.
-An overview of the field of psychology including educational requirements, career opportunities, and professional issues for students considering a psychology major.

-DEVELOPMENTAL PSYCHOLOGY 4 credits 4 credits Prerequisite: 3750:100.
+- 100 INTRODUCTION TO PSYCHOLOGY 3 credits Introduction to scientific study of behavior, survey of physiological basis of behavior, sensation and perception, development, learning and cognition, personality, social interaction and other selected topics. - 105 PROFESSIONAL AND CAREER ISSUES IN PSYCHOLOGY 1 credit Corequisite: 3750:100.
+An overview of the field of psychology including educational requirements, career opportunities, and professional issues for students considering a psychology major. - 230 DEVELOPMENTAL PSYCHOLOGY 4 credits Prerequisite: 3750:100.
 Determinants and nature of behavioral changes from conception to death.